shubhmjain30/notes/reactjs/reactjs-bedrock.md

 }

-// Modern functional component const Component = () => {
+// Modern functional component
+// Note: Functional components with hooks are now the standard in modern React development. const Component = () => {
 	const handleClick = () => {
 		/* ... */